7 Best Long Term Investments To Consider

-Workplace retirement plans, such as a 401k, a 403(b), a 457, or the government’s Thrift Savings Plan, are called “defined contribution plans.”
-For all of these plans, workers might contribute a percentage of their salary.
+Workplace retirement plans, like the familiar a 401k or the government’s Thrift Savings Plan, are called “defined contribution plans.”
+For all of these plans, workers contribute a percentage of their salary.
 Available investments are usually in the form of mutual funds, and in some cases, employers will match a certain percentage of employer contributions.

 All of these retirement accounts are geared toward socking away long-term money for retirement purposes.

 - Pros of investing in retirement accounts: These accounts are a great way to save for retirement on a tax-deferred basis.